JornVernee/JornVernee.github.io/_posts/2024-02-16-prune-dead-exception-handlers.markdown

 ## Why is this call not being inlined?

-So, why is there an out-of-line call here that is sucking up our object graph?
+So, why is there an out-of-line call here that is making our object graph escape?
 Looking at the [inlining trace](https://jornvernee.github.io/hotspot/jit/2023/08/18/debugging-jit.html#3-printing-inlining-traces), we find that... the call is being inlined?